NillionNetwork/nillion-docs/docs/aivm.md

 Now you can check out the [examples](https://github.com/NillionNetwork/nillion-aivm/tree/main/examples) folder and get started with your own fine-tuned nd custom models.

 You can try:
-- LeNet5 for digit classification.
+- LeNet5 for digit classification
-- BertTiny for spam detection.
+- BertTiny for spam detection
-- BertTiny for tweet sentiment.
+- BertTiny for tweet sentiment